 When a cat has FLUTD it is also important to encourage them to drink plenty of water.
 Drinking more helps to flush the bladder through and dilute any noxious compounds that may otherwise build up in your cat’s urine.
 Why not check out our video for more tips on how to encourage your cat to drink more water?

 If you’d like some advice on how to get your cat to drink more water or if your cat is struggling to pass any urine at all, please contact your vet immediately as this could be a sign of a life-threatening emergency.
 Sometimes cats can get blocked bladders and this is a veterinary emergency.
 These cats will need to be assessed and managed by a vet immediately.

 WANT TO KNOW MORE?

-Hopefully, this has helped to answer your question about if your cat has fleas.
-If you have any other questions about fleas, your cat’s health or any other questions about cats then we’d like to help.
-Submit your question below.
+Hopefully, this has helped to answer your question about feline lower urinary tract disease.
+If you have any other questions about FLUTD, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.